happy-kitty0821/EtterForge/README.md

 ## Acknowledgements

-The EtherForge script is built upon the work of the open-source community and various Python libraries.
+The EtterForge script is built upon the work of the open-source community and various Python libraries.
 Special thanks to the contributors of the requests and Rich, OS, subprocess, time, re libraries.

 ## Disclaimer